Funding for SEN (including Personal Budgets)

 Funding varies depending on the type of educational setting your child or young person attends, the age of the children attending and whether they offer specialist support.
 Some settings will receive their funding from the local authority and some direct from the Education and Skills Funding Agency.
 In mainstream settings, there are generally 3 elements to what and how funding is received:

-Element 1 funding – Age Weighted Pupil Unit (AWPU).
+Element 1 funding – Age Weighted Pupil Unit (AWPU)

 Element 2 funding – Notional SEN Budget.

 This is money given to the school to support those children who have SEN and is worked out by a formula.
-This formula includes such funding as income deprivation, free school meals, looked after child funding, English as an additional language and so on.
-This means that schools will receive individualised amounts and you can find a list of what each school in West Sussex receives via Annex B on the Local Offer.
+This formula includes such funding as income deprivation, free school meals, looked-after child funding, English as an additional language, and so on.
+This means that schools will receive individualised amounts, and you can find a list of what each school in West Sussex receives via Annex B on the Local Offer.

-How this element 2 funding is allocated is down to the school (the Governors are legally responsible for this) and although it is not ringfenced, you CAN ask them directly how it uses this notional budget to support your child.
+How this element 2 funding is allocated is down to the school (the Governors are legally responsible for this), and although it is not ringfenced, you CAN ask them directly how it uses this notional budget to support your child.

-For each child in the school with an EHCP the LA takes that £6000 as a contribution towards the cost of the EHC plan.
-As we saw in the Code of Practice earlier, schools must make the provision set out in a child’s EHCP, and therefore if a school has a lot of children with EHC plans, it is likely that they will have fewer resources to support other children in need of SEN Support.
+For each child in the school with an EHCP, the LA takes that £6000 as a contribution towards the cost of the EHC plan.
+As we saw in the Code of Practice earlier, schools must make the provision set out in a child’s EHCP, and therefore, if a school has a lot of children with EHC plans, it is likely that they will have fewer resources to support other children in need of SEN Support.
 In such circumstances, West Sussex may allocate additional SEN Support Funding to help schools meet their statutory duties.

-Element 3 funding – High Needs Block or Top Up Funding (ALSO known as IAR).
+Element 3 funding – High Needs Block or Top Up Funding (ALSO known as IAR)

 Special schools and SSCs

 Funding to Special Schools and Special Support Centres works slightly differently to mainstream school funding in that they receive Base Funding (Element 1&2) based on the number of places rather than a formula.
-This is a set amount of £10,000 but they may (and often do) receive high needs top up funding for those children needing more support.
+This is a set amount of £10,000, but they may (and often do) receive high needs top-up funding for those children needing more support.

-Why is it £6,000 and why do some schools say they can’t give that?
+Why is it £6,000, and why do some schools say they can’t give that?

-As we saw in Element 2, where a child needs additional support, schools are expected to provide up to £6,000 from their own budget before asking the LA to provide the top up element (which is allocated in West Sussex by having an EHC plan).
+As we saw in Element 2, where a child needs additional support, schools are expected to provide up to £6,000 from their own budget before asking the LA to provide the top-up element (which is allocated in West Sussex by having an EHC plan).

-As we mentioned in Element 2, for a school that is very pro-SEN and therefore have a high proportion of children in their care with complex needs, it could be very easy to overspend on this funding.
-For those that are not so inclusion focussed then it may be easier for these funds to be used elsewhere.
+As we mentioned in Element 2, for a school that is very pro-SEN and therefore has a high proportion of children in their care with complex needs, it could be very easy to overspend on this funding.
+For those that are not so inclusion-focused focussed then it may be easier for these funds to be used elsewhere.
 It is therefore important to ask the school to show you how they have used their Notional SEN Budget (Element 2) as well as how much is being spent on your own child.

 The £6000 figure can sometimes be used to dissuade parents from requesting an EHC needs assessment to try and secure an EHC Plan for their child.
 We often hear parents being told that there is ‘no point’ having an EHC plan because it won’t allocate any further funding beyond the £6000 which is being given already.
 This should not be true.
-The funding for SEN Support and an EHC plan must start with the needs of the child, not a funding formula and therefore, where a child’s needs determine that more provision is required over and above the £6,000 then this simply must be given.
+The funding for SEN Support and an EHC plan must start with the needs of the child, not a funding formula and therefore, where a child’s needs determine that more provision is required over and above the £6,000, then this simply must be given.

 Personal Budgets